All Products

 Document Center

-The blk-iocost weight-based throttling feature is an Alibaba Cloud Linux improvement of the weight-based disk throttling feature of the cgroup I/O subsystem (blkcg). blk-iocost is an I/O controller that is used to allocate bandwidth to I/O operations on block devices based on the priorities of applications or processes. blk-iocost can also control the usage of the block device I/O bandwidth by specific applications or processes based on specified weight values. blk-iocost helps you better control and manage disk I/O resources.
+Blk-iocost weight-based throttling in Alibaba Cloud Linux (Alinux) enhances the standard weight-based disk throttling of the cgroup I/O subsystem (blkcg).
+This I/O controller allocates bandwidth for I/O operations on a block device based on application or process priority.
+By configuring weight values, you can limit the I/O bandwidth of specific applications or processes for granular control over disk I/O resources.

 Note

-cgroup v1 and cgroup v2 are two versions of the resource management feature in the Linux kernel.
-In the Alibaba Cloud Linux kernel, the blk-iocost feature supports both cgroup v1 and v2 interfaces.
-In most cases, only one version is activated and used in a system.
-You can run the stat -fc %T /sys/fs/cgroup command to check.
+cgroup v1 and cgroup v2 are two different versions of the resource management feature in the Linux kernel.
+In the Alibaba Cloud Linux kernel, blk-iocost supports both cgroup v1 and v2 interfaces, but typically only one version is active in a system.
+Run the stat -fc %T /sys/fs/cgroup command to check which version is active.

 • Alibaba Cloud Linux 2 with kernel version 4.19.81-17 or later